Please send me information about this trip

 Day 1: Cusco to Huacahuasi

-Pick-up at hotel at 6:00 am.
-We travel by bus for about three hours to arrive at the medicinal hot springs of Lares.
-After a relaxing bath, we start a three-hour trek to the small village of Huacahuasi (3.200m), where we camp.
+Adios guide and driver will you up from your hotel around 6:00 am and begin 3 hour ride to the medicinal hot springs of Lares.
+After a relaxing bath and a hot lunch, we start a three-hour trek to the small village of Huacahuasi (3.200m), where we camp.
 The indigenous weavers of this high-Andean community work with traditional textile techniques.
 Here we have the opportunity to watch them in action, making ponchos and other regional garments.
 (L, D included)

 Day 2: Huacahuasi to Ipsaycocha Lake